 The EC generally holds monthly conference call meetings to review and deliberate on complaint submissions.
-The initial process typically occurs within 30-60 days, and may not exceed 90 days from the date the complaint is received.
+The initial process typically occurs within 30 to 60 days, and it may not exceed 90 days from the date the complaint is received.
 All communication from the EC will be in writing and sent via Certified Mail, Return Receipt Requested.

 The timeline for investigating and rendering a decision on a complaint varies from several months to about a year, depending on the timeliness of responses to correspondence and whether or not the respondent requests an appeal.
 No information will be provided to the Complainant until a final decision (including appeals) has been rendered.

 For additional questions, contact the Ethics Program at email@example.com or 1-800-877-1383, ext.
 2206